 A-Plant’s Regional Managing Director Paul Dennis said: “We have traded with JLG for many years as they offer some of the highest specification products on the market.
 More and more of our customers require environmentally friendly and Stage IIIB/Tier 4 compliant equipment to meet ‘green’ building requirements, so this has been a key consideration in the selection of equipment.
 The new range also includes equipment with longer run times, zero emissions and less dependency on hydraulic oils.”

 The latest additions to the fleet include the Toucan 12E Plus, a 34ft Electric Boom Lift which enables hirers to operate in narrow operating spaces, with greater vertical and horizontal reach to operate up, around and over obstacles in restricted indoor and outdoor spaces.
 Equipped with basket rotation, its 345 degree rotating mast offers superb positioning capabilities.

-A-Plant Powered Access is one of the UK’s market leaders in the hire of access equipment and safety training for working at height including IPAF (International Powered Access Federation) and PASMA (Prefabricated Access Suppliers’ and Manufacturers’ Association) accredited training.
+A-Plant Powered Access is one of the UK’s market leaders in the hire of access equipment and safety training for working at height with courses approved by IPAF (International Powered Access Federation).
 The company was recently awarded the accolade of Training Centre of the Year at the 2015 International Awards for Powered Access, organised by IPAF.
 The division has a fleet of well over 2,000 powered access machines, in addition to thousands of non-mechanical, low level access machines, including self-propelled and push-around models.